Winter here in Ontario is typically a less humid time of year. The winter air is cold and dry and our indoor air is warm and dry.

 Which gift are you craving?
 Click to pick and reserve your deal!

-Contact our Indoor Air Quality and HVAC Experts at Shipton’s Heating and Cooling
+Contact our Indoor Air Quality and HVAC Experts at Shipton’s Heating & Cooling Ltd

 The global pandemic has changed so much about how we clean, sanitize and purify our indoor spaces.
 Here at Shipton’s, we make it our business to create custom indoor air quality packages that address all of your health concerns.